PUTTING ON YOUR MASK:

 line of the mask up to fully cover your nose and pull the bottom part of the mask down to fully cover your mouth

-- Once your mask is on and in place, wash your hands.
+- Once your mask is on and in place, wash your hands with soap or hand sanitizer.

 - Try to avoid touching your mask or face.
 If you touch your mask or face, you should immediately wash your